The Psychology of Watch Collecting: Influence, Impulse, and the Watches We Keep

 Learning to Stay (And Inviting You In)

-Influence culture is very good at teaching us how to want.
-It’s less interested in teaching us how to stay.
+Influencer culture is very good at teaching us how to want more stuff.
+It’s less interested in teaching us how to hold on to what we have and be conscientious about new selections.

-To talk about watches without turning every conversation into a sales funnel
+• To talk about watches without turning every conversation into a purchase

-To treat excitement as something to examine, not immediately act on
+• To treat excitement as something to examine, not something to immediately act on

-This isn’t a manifesto.
-It’s an open question.
+This isn’t a manifesto; I’d rather like for this to be an open question.

 How has your relationship with watches changed over time?